Shira D. Gordon, Ph.D.

 Insects and arthropods rule our natural world.
 In some cases we consider them pests or, conversely, in many cases beneficial animals.
 Learning about insect biology may benefit engineering, the medical field, or agricultural needs.
 My research focuses on animal communication and its plasticity due to environmental conditions.
 Specifically, I have focused on sound and vibrational signaling.

-I approach my research from several angles understanding how animal physiology, behavior, neurobiology, biomechanics, and genetics combine enabling them to survive in their niche.
+I approach my research from several angles interweaving fields such as animal physiology, behavior, neurobiology, biomechanics, evolution and genetics to understand how animals are enabled to survive in their niche.

 My research addresses several broad questions: